Justice Kennedy May Soon Find Himself Disappointed And His Legacy Undermined

 His vote was critical in throwing out a California law that required anti-abortion health clinics to post signs informing patients that the clinics are not licensed medical facilities.

-On the voting-rights front, he cast the decisive fifth vote making it easier for states to purge voters from the rolls when they haven't cast a ballot for two consecutive elections.
+On the voting rights front, he cast the decisive fifth vote making it easier for states to purge voters from the rolls when they haven't cast a ballot for two consecutive elections.

 In that case, Trump appointee Neil Gorsuch joined Justice Clarence Thomas in his long-held but until now idiosyncratic view, that the Voting Rights Act does not cover the drawing of legislative districts at all.

-Kennedy's vote was also decisive in two other cases, involving workers' rights: one declared that employees have no right to sue their employers as a group when the employer has in place a waiver of the right to sue.
-The decision involved several large employers who have standard provisions that bar all their workers from bringing class-action suits on any subject – from wage grievances to sex and race discrimination claims.
+Justice Kennedy's vote was also decisive in two other cases, involving workers' rights: One declared that employees have no right to sue their employers as a group when the employer has in place a waiver of the right to sue.
+The decision involved several large employers who have standard provisions that bar all their workers from bringing class-action suits on any subject — from wage grievances to sex and race discrimination claims.

 While that decision undercut the ability of private employees to challenge their employers in court, a second decision undercut the effectiveness of labor unions.
-In Janus v AFSCME, Justice Alito capped a six-year campaign to weaken the influence of labor unions.
-Overturning a 41-year-old Supreme Court precedent, he wrote the decision for the conservative majority declaring that it is unconstitutional to require non-union members who work for state and local governments to pay partial fees to help pay for negotiating a contract that, by law, provides salary raises and benefits for union and non-union workers alike.
+In Janus v.
+AFSCME, Justice Alito capped a six-year campaign to weaken the influence of labor unions.
+Overturning a 41-year-old Supreme Court precedent, he wrote the decision for the conservative majority declaring that it is unconstitutional to require nonunion members who work for state and local governments to pay partial fees to help pay for negotiating a contract that, by law, provides salary raises and benefits for union and nonunion workers alike.

 The conservative majority called such partial fees "compelled speech," in violation of the First Amendment.
 The liberal minority noted that 28 states do not allow such partial fees, but 22 do, and making that choice, the liberals contended, should be up to the state governments.

 The decision undoes a careful compromise on labor rights that has, for more than four decades, promoted "labor peace" and enabled more efficient government, the dissenters said.
-But the majority said that the price for peace and efficiency cannot be paid by compelling individuals to support the labor unions, their goals and their influence.
+But the majority said the price for peace and efficiency cannot be paid by compelling individuals to support the labor unions, their goals and their influence.

 Taken together, the labor decision for public employees and the decision barring class actions by private employees are bound to have significant economic consequences for workers in both sectors.
-In states where Republican governors have recently gotten legislation enacted to get rid of mandatory union fees, union membership and union dues have dropped dramatically.
+In states where Republican governors have recently gotten legislation enacted to get rid of mandatory union fees, there has been a dramatic drop in union membership and union dues.
 So has the influence of labor unions, and the salaries and benefits they have been able to negotiate for their members.

 There may be more of this in store for private employees, even those who are unionized.
 The same groups that for years have fought fair-share fees in the public sector may next target fair-share fees in unionized workplaces in the private sector.